GibsonWaheire/GibsonWaheire/README.md

 # Hi there 👋, I'm Gibson

-🚀 A 💻 Software Developer | 📈 Entrepreneur
+🚀 A 💻 Software Developer | 📈 Entrepreneur  |Ai Enthusiast

 ---